-Software licences that are acquired or developed by the Company and have finite useful lives are stated at cost less accumulated amortisation and impairment losses.
-Software licences are amortised in profit or loss on a straight-line basis over their estimated useful lives from the date that they are available for use.
+Software licences and right to use application platform that are acquired or developed by the Company and have finite useful lives are stated at cost less accumulated amortisation and impairment losses.
+Software licences and right to use application platform are amortised in profit or loss on a straight-line basis over their estimated useful lives from the date that they are available for use.
 The estimated useful lives is 5 years.

-No amoritsation is provided on intangible assets under installation.
+No amoritsation is provided on software licences and right to use application platform under installation.